mattermost/mattermost-handbook/operations/research-and-development/product/product-technical-writing-team-handbook.md

 #### @sebastian.faase:

 - Identifying and ranking gaps and pain points among customers
-- Establish difference in voice and tone between CE and technical documents
+- Establish difference in voice and tone between Customer Education content and technical documentation
-- Create customer centered guides for following critical points in deployment
+- Create customer-centered guides for following critical points in deployment
   - Initial setup
   - License use after trial
   - License renewal
-  - Reducing customers need for MM Support
+  - Reducing customer need for Mattermost support

 #### @\[To Be Hired\]: